vectordotdev/timber-elixir/README.md

 Timber for Elixir pairs with the [Timber console](https://app.timber.io) to provide a complete structured logging system.
 There are no special APIs or agents; it works directly with the standard `Logger`.
-It's just better logging without the massive time investment.
+It's better, structured logging without the massive time investment.

 It turns this: